 Nike is known worldwide for its running trainers, but also offers a fantastic selection of racing shoes and spikes as well.
 The Flyknit Racer is Nike’s colorful, unisex shoe made for racing, primarily in road races.
 The Flyknit line earns its trademark name from its flexibility and sock like fit, and the Flyknit racer is definitely no exception.
 In fact, this unique design is especially useful in a racing shoe like the Flyknit Racers, for optimal speed and stride.
 The Racers are actually usable for general purpose athletic activity or everyday use, but they certainly are specialized for racing.
 The Flyknit Racers debuted in the summer of 2013, and have been a very popular choice of shoe since.

-The outsole of a shoe is a piece to examine when considering the lifespan of a shoe, as well as the traction.
-It is essentially the bottom of the shoe.
 The outsole of the Nike Flyknit Racer is made of a waffle-style carbon rubber.
 This design is typical of racing shoes because it promotes great traction.
 This is particularly useful for racing

 as better grip allows for a better step and stride.